sanjeed5/pingme/README.md

 - "Ping me at 5:30pm to wrap up"
 - "Schedule movement breaks every 90 minutes"

-The agent will run the appropriate background command and you'll get a desktop notification at the right time.
+The agent runs a background command and you get a notification at the right time.

 ## How it works

-No magic — just existing tools:
+No magic — just built-in OS tools:

-- `terminal-notifier` (macOS) or `notify-send` (Linux) for notifications
+- `osascript` (macOS) or `notify-send` (Linux) for notifications
 - `sleep` for delays
 - Background processes `(&)` so commands don't block